 In July 1934 her parents received a letter informing them that Rita had passed her secondary school admission examination and inviting them to enrol her for the secondary school.
 Unfortunately Rita was not able to take advantage of this opportunity, as her parents could not afford the fee of £9 per annum.

 In 1934, at the age of just 14 Rita went to work in service for a Mr and Mrs Nevin in Whitley Bay.
 When the Nevins moved to Liverpool in 1937 she went with them and became nanny to their three children Rosemary, Toni and Graham, living in at 85 Druidsville Road, Mossley Hill, Liverpool.
+She was there in 1939 when the 1939 register was created

-The second world war began in 1939 and in 1940 Rita returned home briefly and did housework for Miss Ashby, a teacher, a Hungarian lady and a Mrs Holmes, a lady from Singapore who was married to a Merchant Navy sailor and whose children she looked after.
+The second world war began in September 1939 and in 1940 Rita returned home briefly and did housework for Miss Ashby, a teacher, a Hungarian lady and a Mrs Holmes, a lady from Singapore who was married to a Merchant Navy sailor and whose children she looked after.

 Rita also took a Saturday job at Woolworths in Blyth, later worked Wednesdays, Fridays and Saturdays and eventually became full-time.
 She received wages of 23 shillings per week for working on the sweet counter.
 Her likely promotion to supervisor was unfortunately not to be as she was called up to help the war effort.

-suicide group making detonators.
-At this time she lived in digs at
+In 1940 Rita went to work at Risley Munitions Factory in Cheshire, on ‘the suicide group’ making detonators.
+At this time she lived in digs at 7 Hughes Road, Latchford, Warrington.

 During the war Rita used to go to the regular dances with her friends including her best friend at the time, Noreen Calderstones.

-After her marriage Rita was able to change jobs and became a cashier in the
+After her marriage Rita was able to change jobs and became a cashier in the munitions factory canteen.
+This was a concession allowed to married women.

-..... later in 1942 Rita moved to Wolverhampton and lodged with Georges Uncle Joe and Aunt Amy Cook at 85 First Avenue, Low Hill and paid seven shillings per week for a bedroom and all meals included.
+..... later in 1942 Rita moved to Wolverhampton and lodged with George’s Uncle Joe and Aunt Amy Cook at 85 First Avenue, Low Hill and paid seven shillings per week for a bedroom and all meals included.
 Rita began work at Pendeford Airfield painting roundels onto aircraft and repairing parachute fabric.
 Around this time she also did an evening round for Ajax football pools.

 In 1943 George & Rita moved to lodge with Sid and Edith Harris in Fifth Avenue, Low Hill, Wolverhampton where they had a bedroom and the front lounge for just 10 shillings and sixpence per week.
 At this time Rita worked at Guy Motors (Spares and Repairs) doing general office work and while working here she also learned to type.
 This enabled her to progress to the position of invoice typist at Manders, a job she did for two years.

 On 26th December 1947 (Boxing Day) her first child, Robert was born at home.
 The birth did not, however, prevent George from attending the football match between Wolverhampton Wanderers and Aston Villa!
-(Wolves beat Villa 21 at Villa on the 26th and beat them again (41) on the 27th at home.
+(Wolves beat Villa 2–1 at Villa on the 26th and beat them again (4–1) on the 27th at home.
 The Wolves goal scorers in the two matches included Hancocks, Mullen and Westcot.)

 This is Robert as a baby.

 Coincidentally, just two years after Robert was born, on Boxing Day, 26th December 1949, her second child Rosemary was born at home.
 Once again George did not miss his football match!
-This time Wolves lost to Villa at home, 23 but redeemed themselves on the 27th by beating Villa at Villa, by 4 goals to 1.
+This time Wolves lost to Villa at home, 2–3 but redeemed themselves on the 27th by beating Villa at Villa park, by 4 goals to 1.
 (Note to outsiders: The football results are included because most of the family supported the Wolves but there is now an Aston Villa Supporter in the family!)

-is Rose as a baby pictured with her big brother Robert
+This is Rose as a baby pictured with her big brother Robert

 When Rose was a baby she had a narrow escape when a trolley bus pole knocked the chimney off her house through the roof into her cot, only half an hour before she was due to go to bed!